ModyQyW/vite-plugin-stylelint/README.md

 - Type: `FilterPattern`
 - Default: `[/.*\.(vue|css|scss|sass|less|styl)$/]`

 A valid [picomatch](https://github.com/micromatch/picomatch#globbing-features) pattern, or array of patterns.

-This is used to [create a filter](https://github.com/rollup/plugins/blob/master/packages/pluginutils/README.md#createfilter).
+This is used to [create a filter](https://github.com/rollup/plugins/blob/master/packages/pluginutils/README.md#createfilter) to determine `files` option, which means your `files` option will be overridden.

 ### `exclude`

 - Type: `string | string[] | RegExp`
 - Default: `[/node_modules/, viteConfig.build.outDir]`

 A valid [picomatch](https://github.com/micromatch/picomatch#globbing-features) pattern, or array of patterns.

-This is used to [create a filter](https://github.com/rollup/plugins/blob/master/packages/pluginutils/README.md#createfilter).
+This is used to [create a filter](https://github.com/rollup/plugins/blob/master/packages/pluginutils/README.md#createfilter) to determine `files` option, which means your `files` option will be overridden.

 ### `stylelintPath`